NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 ## Changing a user's permissions or vaccinator status

-To change a user's permission levels or vaccinator status, select 'Change' next to their name on the Manage users home page.
+To change a user's permission levels or vaccinator status, select 'Change' next to their name.

 A change to permission levels becomes active when the user next logs in.